7frank/cookiecutter-template-generator/README.md

 A meta generator for [cookiecutter](https://github.com/cookiecutter/cookiecutter)

-- initial goal: have a bare MVP working that takes a configuration file, which will create a cookiecutter template from existing source (or project), which again can be used with cookiecutter to create a new project.
+- This project currently provides a bare MVP working that takes a configuration file, which will create a cookiecutter template from existing source (or project), which again can be used with cookiecutter to create a new project.

+TLDR:

+This Project -> create a Config for Existing Code -> generate Cookiecutter Template from existing Code-> Run CookieCutter and generate more Code

+# how to

+Disclaimer: currently this is only a rough outline and will not work out of the box

+- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && esrun cookie.generator.ts`
+- this will generate files in the ./out folder
+- now run `cookiecutter ./out/` which will ask you for some variables and create files & folders that from the previously generated cookiecutter template

 # development